anatoliyb1384-hub/padavan-builder-workflow/docs/README.md

 ) &
 ```

-These steps will make the LED behavior the same as in the vendor firmware, traffic blinking also works
+This workaround restores the intended factory LED behavior, and hardware traffic blinking on the WAN port remains fully functional:
-- GREEN power led after system bootup
+- GREEN Power LED after system bootup.
-- GREEN means internet connection is ok
+- GREEN WAN LED means internet connection is active and stable.
-- AMBER - there are issues with internet access
+- AMBER WAN LED means there are issues with internet access (ping failed).